PatrickS136/seasonalAnimeScraping/README.md

 The only thing I made myself are these files

-Replit link: <a href="https://replit.com/@PatrickSumarli/seasonalAnimeScraping">Here</a>
+Replit link: <a href="https://replit.com/@PatrickSumarli/seasonalAnimeScraping">Here</a>.
-If you can't run it, try to type in "pip install bs4"
+If you can't run it, try to type in "pip install bs4" in the terminal

 <h2>Example usage</h2>
 <hr>